integrii/flaggy/README.md

     -b --boolFlag  This is a test bool flag that does some booly bool stuff.
     -d --durationFlag  This is a test duration flag that does some untimely stuff.

-This is an optional append message for help
+This is an append for help
-This is an optional help add-on message
+This is a help addon message
 ```

 # Supported Flag Types: